-Elizabeth and I met at my room and we stopped at MacDonalds for breakfast before we went out to explore Grand Haven on this very cold and windy morning.
+Elizabeth and I met at my room and we stopped at McDonald's for breakfast before going to explore Grand Haven on this very cold and windy morning.

-The Pere Marquette Grand Haven Station.
-Next we went over to the railroad display in Grand Haven.
+The Pere Marquette Grand Haven station built in 1927 and is currently the home of Creason, Weber and Curtis Family Dentistry.
+Next we went over to the railroad display here.

 Pere Marquette 2-8-4 1223 waits for a green signal that will never come.
 Next we drove down towards the harbor but had to make another stop.

-The waves were crashing against the rocks at the Grand Haven Lighthouse.
+The waves were crashing against the rocks at the Grand Haven Lighthouse established in 1839.

-You could have ridden a surfboard on the waves coming into the Grand Haven Harbor this cold and windy morning.
-From here we drove down to Holland to shoot the Pere Marquette station there.
+You could have ridden a surf board on the waves coming into the Grand Haven Harbor this cold and windy morning.
+From here we drove down to Holland.

-Pere Marquette Station in Holland, Michigan is also used by Amtrak by the Pere Marquette trains.
-From here we drove to the east of Zeeland to wait for the westbound Pere Marquette Train 371.
+Pere Marquette station in Holland built in 1926, used by Amtrak's Pere Marquette trains.
+From here we drove to east of Zeeland to wait for westbound Pere Marquette Train 371.
 Our wait was not long.

 Pere Marquette, Amtrak 371, sped its way towards its first station stop of the morning at Holland.
-From here we drove north to Coopersville, where our trip for today would be starting from.
+We thene drove north to Coopersville, from where our trip today would be starting.
 We first went to see another station.

-The Grand Rapids, Grand Haven and Muskegon station in Coopersville.
-We drove over to the train's station parking lot and parked.
-We checked in with Sarah Jennings like you do on all of the rare mileage trips Bart does.Coopersville & Marne Railway
+The Grand Rapids, Grand Haven and Muskegon station in Coopersville built in 1902.
+We drove over to the train's station parking lot then checked in with Sarah Jennings, as you do on all of the rare mileage trips Bart does.Coopersville & Marne Railway

 Before we look around the railroad let us first look back in history.The History